dylang/space-hogs/readme.md

       space-hogs [path] [size] [--depth=number]

     Options
-      path   Path to scan.
-Defaults to the current path. size   Minimum size in MB.
-Defaults to 6% of the total MB. depth  Number of directories to dive into.
+      directory        Directory to scan.
+Defaults to the current directory. size             Minimum size in MB.
+Defaults to 6% of the total MB.
+      --depth=number   Number of sub-directories to dive into.
 0 = none.
 Defaults to all.

     Examples